 Applications will be reviewed by a GFOA staff member and 2 other judges (the “Judges”).
 The Judges will be drawn from one of the following four categories:

-Employees of a school district that have background and responsibilities relevant to school district budgeting and/or management of academics.
+- Employees of a school district that have background and responsibilities relevant to school district budgeting and/or management of academics.

-Private consultants who work with school districts on matters relevant to school district budgeting.
+- Private consultants who work with school districts on matters relevant to school district budgeting.

-Academics who study school budgeting and finance.
+- Academics who study school budgeting and finance.

-Retirees from one of the preceding categories.
+- Retirees from one of the preceding categories.

-- 3 – Exceptional.
+- 5 – Exceptional.
 Is worthy of being an example to other Applicants.

-- 2 – Meets the criteria.
+- 4 – Meets expectations/criteria.

 - 1 – Does not meet criteria

-Receiving a "3" for a given Award Criteria is the basis for receiving Special Recognition for Award Criteria, where available.
 Judges may adjust their scores based on clarifications received during the Applicant Interview.